-Tom Santoro’s practice focuses primarily on environmental litigation, enforcement matters, and regulatory compliance.
+Tom Santoro's practice focuses primarily on environmental litigation and on federal and state environmental enforcement and regulatory compliance matters.

-Mr. Santoro has experience practicing under several environmental statutes, including the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), Resource Conservation and Recovery Act (RCRA), and Clean Air Act (CAA).
-Mr. Santoro has also represented BP as part of a team of attorneys in litigation arising from the Deepwater Horizon oil spill.
+Mr. Santoro has experience practicing under several federal environmental statutes, including the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), Resource Conservation and Recovery Act (RCRA), Clean Air Act (CAA), Clean Water Act (CWA), and Toxic Substances Control Act (TSCA), as well as related state environmental statutes.

 Mr. Santoro graduated from Cornell Law School in 2014, cum laude, with a concentration in Business Law and Regulation.
 He served as an Articles Editor on the Cornell Law Review and as an Associate on the Legal Information Institute Supreme Court Bulletin.
 Mr. Santoro was also a Charles Evans Hughes Scholar and the recipient of the Dean's Scholarship Award and Kasowitz Prize for Excellence in Legal Writing and Oral Advocacy.